londek/reactea/README.md

 ## [Quickstart](/examples/quickstart)

-Reactea unlike Bubble Tea implements two-way communication, very React-like communication.\
+Reactea unlike Bubbletea implements two-way communication, very React-like communication.\
 If you have experience with React you are gonna love Reactea straight away!

 While it may look in following tutorial that Reactea overcomplicates things, trust me, for major projects it's a lifesaver!